Games-and-Simulations/sc-docker/README.md

 This repository contains fully working StarCraft game running in Wine inside of docker image.

+**UPDATE (2018-01-10): the final dev version will be merged into master in a few days, current master might not work as expected.**

 ## About
 We are pleased to publish StarCraft I - BroodWar docker images!